-- Install inclusive playgrounds - Evaluate and update the Kenning Park Master Plan and develop a park plan for St. James Park. - Add benches and places to rest along paths and park entrances. - Install accessible entrances to parks. - Add directional signage and ensure signage is consistent.
+- Install inclusive playgrounds - Evaluate and update the Kenning Park redevelopment master plan to reflect changed conditions. - Develop a master plan and design for the redevelopment of St. James Park to leverage the redevelopment of the former YMCA into a facility for Birmingham Next, and create a nexus of intergenerational recreation opportunities. - Add benches and places to rest along paths and park entrances to support all users and to contribute to residents' ability to age in place. - Install accessible entrances to parks. - Add directional signage and ensure signage is consistent.